Kinetic power: the energy channel for low-luminosity active galactic nuclei

 Fernandez-Ontiveros, J.A.; Lopez-Lopez, X.; and Prieto, A., 2023

-The results suggest that the parsec-scale continuum emission of LLAGN is dominated at all wavelengths by an incipient jet, powered by a thermalised particle distribution with high energies on average.
-It follows that the dominant channel for energy release in these nuclei is kinetic via the jet, rather than radiative.
-This has implications in the context of galaxy evolution as LLAGN may represent a major but underestimated source of kinetic feedback in galaxies.
+The results indicate that the parsec-scale emission of LLAGN is dominated at all wavelengths by an incipient compact jet.
+The prime release of energy in these nuclei is kinetic via the jet, rather than radiative as in powerful AGN.
+The result has implications in the context of galaxy evolution as LLAGN could account for a major source - given their number density - of kinetic energy feedback in galaxies.

 Novel BH mass scaling relation inferred from coronal gas excitation